tekumara/notes/dbt.md

   * custom data tests are arbitrary SQL statements that fail when returning more than 1 row
 * [macros](https://docs.getdbt.com/docs/writing-code-in-dbt/macros) are snippets of SQL reusable across models
 * template with [Jinja](https://docs.getdbt.com/docs/writing-code-in-dbt/getting-started-with-jinja)
-  * to create models in different schemas (e.g., dev/test/prod)
+  * to create models in different schemas/[environments](https://docs.getdbt.com/docs/guides/managing-environments) (e.g., dev/test/prod)
   * to reference other models or avoid hard coding table names
   * to interpolate from variables provided in config or via the command line
   * to create conditionals, e.g., when running in a test schema only use a subset of data